 where in the second step we used the first-order Taylor expansion leading to Eq.\,(\ref{eq:numchange}), and in the last step we again made the weak lensing approximation $\mu\approx 1+2\kappa$.

 The expectation value of the estimator (\ref{eq:ggl_gtx_estimator}) of the GGL signal is therefore affected by the local change of the source number density and becomes

 Thus, in the case of small magnifications, the bias is given by a third-order cross-correlation between the number density of foreground (lens) galaxies and the shear and convergence experienced by the background galaxies.
-This correlation is caused by the lensing effect of matter associated with the lens galaxies; hence, the bias is caused by magnification of sources by the matter at $z_{\rm d}$.
+This correlation is caused by the lensing effect of matter associated with the lens galaxies; hence, the bias is caused by magnification of sources by the matter at \zd.
+Equation\,(\ref{eq:102}) ignores the effect of intervening matter since this is sub-dominant for the source galaxy sample.
 Given that the bias term differs from the GGL signal by one order in the convergence, and that the characteristic convergence dispersion is of order $10^{-2}$, we expect that magnification of sources biases the GGL signal at the level of $\sim 1\%$.

-Interestingly, the third-order correlator in the final expression of Eq.\,(\ref{eq:102}) is related to the galaxy-shear-shear correlator that was introduced by \citet{Schneider2005} as one of the quantities of galaxy-galaxy-galaxy lensing.
-Since $\kappa$ and $\gamma$ are linearly related, the correlator in Eq.\,(\ref{eq:102}) can be expressed in terms of the functions $G_\pm$ introduced in \citet{Schneider2005}.
+Interestingly, the third-order correlator in the final expression of Eq.\,(\ref{eq:102}) is related to the galaxy-shear-shear correlator that was introduced by \citet{Schneider2005} as one of the $G_\pm$ quantities of galaxy-galaxy-galaxy lensing, since $\kappa$ and $\gamma$ are linearly related.
 Thus, from measurements of the galaxy-shear-shear correlations in a survey, this bias term can be directly estimated.
-Note that such measurements have already been successfully conducted \citep[e.g.,][]{Simon2008,Simon2013}.
-A more quantitative description of this correction, which will be relevant for precision GGL studies in forthcoming surveys like {\it Euclid} and LSST, is beyond the scope of this paper and will be done at a later stage.
+We note that such measurements have already been successfully conducted \citep[e.g.][]{Simon2008,Simon2013}.
+A more quantitative description of this correction, which will be relevant for precision GGL studies in forthcoming surveys like \textit{Euclid} and LSST, is beyond the scope of this paper and will be done at a later stage.

 An approximate, more intuitive way of describing the magnification of sources by lenses is provided by assuming that each lens is located at the centre of a halo of mass $m$.
-In the case of no magnification, the expected tangential shear signal $\gt(\theta) = \ev{\est{\gamma}_{\mathrm{t}} (\theta)}$ can be expressed as\footnote{A more comprehensive halo model will be discussed in Sect./,\ref{sec:magnification_bias_in_halo_mass_estimates}.}
+In the case of no magnification, the expected tangential shear signal $\gt(\theta) = \ev{\est{\gamma}_{\mathrm{t}} (\theta)}$ can be expressed as\footnote{A more comprehensive halo model is discussed in Sect.\,\ref{sec:magnification_bias_in_halo_mass_estimates}.}